whoamitty/dirmman/allmman/README.md

-# some exemples of mman manual
+# Some exemples of mman manual